ajarara/recovery/README.md

 # a repo for recovery
-a convenient place to put bare minimum configuration + encrypted creds so that backup recovery can be done with as little research as possible
+a convenient place to put bare minimum configuration + encrypted backup creds so that backup recovery can be done with as little research as possible.

 ### yubikey-restic.scm
 contains yubikey configuration: namely pcscd, yubikey udev rules